Authentic San Marzano DOP Tomatoes is known for its taste and certification.

 What makes San Marzano DOP tomatoes so unique?

-San Marzano DOP tomatoes are only grown in the volcanic soil around Mount Vesuvius from Campania, Italy.
+The DOP tomatoes are only grown in the volcanic soil around Mount Vesuvius from Campania, Italy.
 Sweet Italian plum tomatoes are perfect for a variety of tomato sauces and extensive recipes, including dessert (tomatoes are a savory fruit).

-Tomato farmers growing, harvesting, and selling San Marzano DOP tomatoes follow multiple, specific guidelines, including only using seeds dating back to San Marzano DOP tomato’s original strain with no genetic modification.
+Tomato farmers growing, harvesting, and selling tomatoes follow multiple, specific guidelines, including only using seeds dating back to San Marzano DOP tomato’s original strain with no genetic modification.
 The tomatoes are grown in the Sarnese Nocerino area of Italy using specific all-natural farming practices.
 The produce is harvested at a specific time by hand to select the right size, shape, and color.
 The tomatoes are then peeled when packed and kept whole or cut in half but never chopped or diced.
 They are packed into cans only (never jars) with no added salt, sugar, or preservatives.
-The strict process must be followed to receive the San Marzano DOP certification.
+The strict process must be followed to receive the authentic certification.
 These tomatoes are farm to can to table, maintaining its freshness, taste, and quality.
 San Marzano DOP tomatoes are never shipped from the tree to the supplier.